pinax/pinax-eventlog/docs/usage.rst

 Usage
 =====

 Using ``eventlog`` is pretty simple.
-Throught your site, you just call a single function, ``log()`` to record whatever information you want to log.
+Throughout your site, you just call a single function, ``log()`` to record whatever information you want to log.
 If you are wanting to log things from third party apps, your best bet is to use signals.
 Hopefully the app in question provides some useful